• Art Magazine

 Olafur Eliasson’s project “The Weather Project” ;

-Recorded by photographer Thomas Pintaric (own work) [CC-BY-SA-3.0], via Wikimedia Commons
+taken by photographer Thomas Pintaric (own work) [CC-BY-SA-3.0], via Wikimedia Commons

 Eliasson says: “Little Sun is a work of art that works in life.
 It transforms the light that is for all of us into light that is for each of us.”

-Exhibition "Take Your Time" for Olafur Eliasson
+Exhibition “Take your Time” on Olafur Eliasson

-Olafur Eliasson's "Endless staircase" at KPMG in Munich ;
+Olafur Eliasson's "Endless Staircase" at KPMG in Munich ;

 by Oliver Raupach (own work) [CC-BY-SA-2.5], via Wikimedia Commons.

-Lina cream
+Lina Sahne

-Lina cream
+Lina Sahne

-Passionate author with lively art interest
+Passionate author with a keen interest in art

 You might also be interested in: